Diagnostic vs dynamic representation of the inverse barometer effect in a global ocean model and its potential for probabilistic storm surge forecasting: Operational use and implications for storm surge forecasting

 As the low pressure system moved further east, and the wind direction continued backing further left, the storm surge signal moved further through the North Sea up along the western coast of Denmark and into the Skagerrak area as a Kelvin wave (see \citealt{kristensen2024}).

 The forecasts are initialized daily at 00 UTC from the operational IFS initial conditions for the period from 2013-11-23 to 2013-12-07.
-To capture the IB effect, the experiment uses a research branch based on IFS CY49R2.
-The IB effect is estimated diagnostically from the mean sea level pressure from the IFS.
-We show how the coupled IFS ENS is able to forecast and give warning about the possibility of this very rare record event up to more than a week in advance in Figure \ref{fig:xaver_ens_leadtime}.
-We selected two stations in the area of some of the highest observed storm surge during this event, namely the German station Cuxhaven, located in the German Bight in the southeastern North Sea, and the Danish station Hvide Sande, located at the western coast of Jutland, Denmark.
+To capture the IB effect, the experiment used a research branch based on IFS CY49R2.
+The IB effect was estimated diagnostically from the mean sea level pressure from the IFS.
+Figure \ref{fig:xaver_ens_leadtime} shows how the coupled IFS ENS is able to forecast and give warning about the possibility of this very rare record event up to more than a week in advance.
+We selected two stations in the area of the highest observed residual water level during this event, namely the German station Cuxhaven, located in the German Bight in the southeastern North Sea, and the Danish station Hvide Sande, located at the western coast of Jutland, Denmark.
 The ensemble forecast provides an estimate of the uncertainty in a given forecast parameter via the ensemble spread: where the ensemble spread is largest, the uncertainty can be assumed to be greatest (and vice versa).
 In Figure \ref{fig:xaver_ens_leadtime}, the ensemble spread is indicated by the shaded area that describes the ensemble range --- the difference between the maximum value across the ensemble members and the minimum value.
 It is evident that by utilizing the entire ensemble, as opposed to only the control member (indicated by the solid lines with the round dots), there is a signal of a maximum surge level as large as the observation more than 5 days in advance at Cuxhaven and throughout the whole forecast period for Hvide Sande.